Culturally humble integrative primary care.

 -

-Evaluate effectiveness of care plan and progress made by client, participate in patient treatment planning and case review with patient care providers when client is a patient at Casa de Salud.
+Assess patients, evaluate effectiveness of care plan and progress made by client, participate in patient treatment planning and case review with patient care providers.

 -